Smart City Mobility

 Smart cities, mobility, and the road in between

-Smart city initiatives are dependent on big data.
+Smart city technologies are dependent on big data.
 Internet of Things (IoT) infrastructure creates massive data streams that must be tamed, analyzed, and harnessed to create smart city services.
-Big data platforms, shared by city officials, the private sector and citizens, help cities transform data into insights that can improve quality of life.
+Big data platforms, shared by city officials, the private sector, and citizens, help cities transform data into insights that can improve quality of life.